pretis/flexpret/tests/complex-mc/README.md

 ### Operation
 `CORE_CONFIG=8th-128-128-2smul-stats-exc-gt-du-ee`

-See `results/emulator/CORE_CONFIG/complex-mc.out` for execution timing
+See `results/emulator/CORE_CONFIG/complex-mc.out` for execution timing (and diff with `results.out` to verify correct operation)

 - All A level (most critical) tasks are isolated from all other tasks.
 - All B level tasks (critical) are HW-isolated from A, C, D level tasks and SW-isolated amongst themselves.